ctesta01/ctesta01.github.io/_posts/2017-03-18-Introduction-to-Elliptic-Curves.md

 p(11k+6) & \equiv 0 \pmod {11}.
 \end{align} $$

-These are some of the most beautiful congruences in Number Theory and Mathematics.
-In a 1972 lecture by Freeman Dyson on the *Missed Opportunities* between Mathematics and Physics, he begins with the story of the following MacDonald equation for Ramanujan's Tau Function.

 <center><a class="info" href="http://www.concinnitasproject.org/portfolio/gallery.php?id=Dyson_Freeman">
 <div style="display: block; margin: auto">
 <img width='75%' height='30%' src="{{ site.url }}/img/2017-03-05/Dyson Freeman MacDonald Tau Equation.png">